GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/idle-tracker/index.md

 Check if an object has not moved (with some tolerance, 20 pixels by default) for a certain duration (1 second by default).

-### Behavior actions

-**Time, in seconds, before considering the object as idle property**
-Change the property value for the time, in seconds, before considering the object as idle.

-**Distance, in pixels, allowed for the object to travel and still be considered idle property**
-Change the property value for the distance, in pixels, allowed for the object to travel and still be considered idle.

-**IdleTime property**
-Change the property value for the idleTime.

-**IsFarFromLastPosition property**
-Update the property value for "isFarFromLastPosition".

-**LastX property**
-Change the property value for the lastX.

-**LastY property**
-Change the property value for the lastY.

-**Toggle IsFarFromLastPosition property**
-Toggle the property value for isFarFromLastPosition.
-If it was true, it will become false, and if it was false it will become true.

 ### Behavior conditions

 **Has just moved from last position**